ArunGovil/StepForm/README.md

 `npm install`

-The project is ready to run, lets go!
+The project is ready to run, launch the localhost server right away!

 `npm start`